 When cool enough to touch, stir in both of the sugars and the egg.

-Mix the flour, oats, baking powder and cream of tartar in and stir until combined well.
+Mix in the flour, oats, baking soda and cream of tartar and stir until combined well.

 Lastly, stir in your little bits of goodness (chocolate and marshmallows).

 Use a spoon or small scooper to scoop out cookies onto lined baking sheets, leaving space for spreading.
 If you make 2 inch cookies, you should get about 16 cookies.

 Bake in preheated oven for 8-11 minutes, or until cookies are lightly browned around the edges but just set in the middle.